 I graduated with a bachelor of mechanical engineering from Sharif university of Technology, Tehran, Iran in 2016.
 I am currently pursuing my Masters degree in mechanical engineering at the University of Alberta.
 The focus of my research is on Gait balance control and biomechanics of lower limbs.
 I am currently a masters student under supervision of Dr. Rouhani as well as an intern at Glenrose Rehabilitation hospital research group.

-- Dr. Hossein Rouhani
+Dr. Hossein Rouhani

-- Ranked 63th among 260000 participants nationwide university entrance exam – July 2012
+Ranked 61st among 260k+ participants nation-wide university entrance exam to the university – July 2012